Biddu, Jerusalem: Ottoman era

 In 1896 the population of Biddu was estimated to be about 546 persons.

+By the beginning of the 20th century, residents from Biddu settled Salbit near al-Ramla, establishing it as a dependency – or satellite village – of their home village.

 British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Biddu had a population 252, all Muslims.
 This had increased in the 1931 census to 399, still all Muslim, in 88 houses.